 He is likely the wrong person to give a hard time as he apparently is highly skilled at the art of taking revenge.
 There are enough science fiction fans who are "scumbags" to keep him busy.

 James Cameron's Terminator movie apparently impinged on the copyright of an "Outer Limits" episode written by Ellison; the results appear to include that Ellison did well financially on the movie, and that Cameron still gets upset at the very mention of Harlan Ellison.
 Sounds to me like Ellison used some of his very special non-writing skills in this case...

 Known mostly as "the Tribble guy," he wrote various Star Trek screenplays, as well as some Babylon 5 screenplays, and Blood and Fire, rewritten from the The most famous unproduced episode of Star Trek: The Next Generation.
-(Not produced because of the openly gay characters...)
+(Not produced because of the openly gay characters; I imagine it could perhaps be done were TNG being produced today...)
 He has written numerous Star Trek novels.

 The War Against the Chtorr is his long-standing series where people tend to harass him about When is the next volume going to come out?
 The fifth book in the series may be the most long anticipated book in science fiction short of Ellison's [Last Dangerous Visions]...

 A general bookseller that carries a wide variety of books, including a goodly variety of science fiction.
 I've submitted some book reviews there.